 Choosing the best tires for hybrid cars is a task that requires careful consideration of various factors.
-As electric and hybrid vehicles become more prevalent, the need for specialized tires that can handle their unique characteristics becomes more critical.
+As electric and hybrid vehicles are becoming more prevalent, the need for specialized tires that can handle their unique characteristics is becoming more critical.

 These vehicles are known for their quiet operation, which makes tire noise more noticeable.
 Therefore, ultra-quiet tires with a foam liner to reduce road noise are a top choice.